Proto:Sonic Rush

 The background music in this build is composed by Teruhiko Nakagawa and is similar to the musical style of the Sonic Advance games, as opposed to the pop-inspired style by Hideki Naganuma used in the final.

-Leaf Storm music.
-This song is reused for the Blaze Appear event song in the final, albeit considerably shorter. | |
+While entirely changed, this music was reused for the Blaze Appear event song in the final, albeit considerably shorter and with some different instruments.

-Boss music and its pinch variant.
-These songs sound rather similar to the track "True Area 53" from Sonic Advance 2, also composed by Nakagawa. | |
+These songs sound rather similar to the track "True Area 53" from Sonic Advance 2, also composed by Nakagawa.

 Sound Effects